wellcomecollection/wellcomecollection.org/prismic_remapper/README.md

 # Prismic Remapper

-To remap you content, export the documents from Prismic, dump it into `./.dist`.
+To remap content, export the documents from Prismic, dump it into `./.dist`.

 Create the filter and remapper that you'd like, create a new folder for it, and stick the remapper at `./<ACTION>/remap.js`.

-Remappers should export a `map` and `filter` function, both of which take the document as their primary argument.
+Remappers should export a `map` and `filter` function, both of which take a `{filename: string, doc: PrismicDocument}` object.

 The new documents will be stored in `.dist/remapped`.